contactandyc/another-c-library/2_timing.md

 	rm -f test_timer *~
 ```

 make allows you to create variables using the <name>=<value> syntax outside of sections.
 You can then reference the value of those variables by enclosing the name in $(<name>).
 One variable can reference another variable (see OBJECTS and ROOT above).
-For gcc to find the stla_timer.h file, the src path needs to be added to gcc's include path.
+For gcc to find the actimer.h file, the src path needs to be added to gcc's include path.
 That is done by using the -I<directory> option.
 If you have multiple include paths, you can specify -I<directory> multiple times.

 ## Splitting up the Makefile